 Oil central heating, electricity, bed linen, towels and Wi-Fi included.

-Garden with sitting-out area and garden furniture.
+Sitting-out area and garden.
 Bike store.
 Private parking for 4 cars.
 Stabling for horses available.
 No smoking.

 The larger of the two properties at Colley Farm, this attractive brick-built cottage offers a convenient location and two en-suite bedrooms, making it ideal for couples or a family.
-Newly furnished and decorated with pretty touches and a cosy wood burning stove, it is surrounded by farmland between the hills of the Peak District and the Cheshire Plain and within easy reach of all the North West’s attractions.
+Newly furnished with two reclining leather sofas and decorated to a high standard.
+It is surrounded by farmland between the hills of the Peak District and the Cheshire Plain and within easy reach of all the North West’s attractions.

 Swallows Barn Cottage (CC412101) and Farmhouse Cottage (CC412102) can be booked together to accommodate up to six guests.